jlfaucher/executor5-bulk/main/trunk/extensions/unicode/rxunicode.md

 #### 2.4.22.
 U2C

-    .RexxUnicode~U2C( UPlusCodepoints, buffer = .nil )
+    .RexxUnicode~U2C( asciiStringUPlus, buffer = .nil )

 Encodes an ASCII string of the form `"U+XXXX..
 U+XXXX.. ..."` into a UTF-8 string.

 The only valid separators are one or more spaces.

-If a buffer is passed, the decoded characters are appended to it.
+If a buffer is passed, the encoded characters are appended to it.
-The update is atomic: either all decoded characters are appended, or the buffer is left unchanged.
-If an error occurs, any characters appended during this call are discarded.
+In case of error, the buffer is partially updated.

 The result is either a string or the buffer passed as argument.